Robust Sensitivity Analysis for Stochastic Systems: Formulation and Highlights

-To explain our framework, let us call a real-valued function $h(\cdot)$ the \emph{cost function} for convenience, and we are interested in the \emph{performance measure} $E[h(\mathbf{X})]$, where $\mathbf{X}=(X_1,X_2,\ldots)$ is a (potentially infinite) sequence of i.i.d. random components each lying on the domain $\mathcal{X}$.
-The cost function $h$ and the domain $\mathcal{X}$ can be quite general.
-For example, $h(\mathbf{X})$ can be the waiting time of the $100$-th customer in a queueing system, where $\mathbf{X}$ is the sequence of interarrival and service times.
+Define a \emph{performance measure} $E[h(\mathbf{X}_T)]$, where $h(\cdot)$ is a real-valued \emph{cost function}, $\mathbf{X}_T=(X_1,X_2,\ldots,X_T)$ is a sequence of i.i.d.~random objects each lying on the domain $\mathcal{X}$, and $T$ is the time horizon.
+We assume that the cost function $h$ can be evaluated given its argument, but does not necessarily have closed form.
+For example, $h(\mathbf{X}_T)$ can be the waiting time of the $100$-th customer in a queueing system, where $\mathbf{X}_T$ is the sequence of interarrival and service time pairs.

-Our nonparametric sensitivity analysis starts from a \emph{benchmark} model that is believed to describe the random components $X_1,X_2,\ldots$, and is used in the primary computation.
-Denote $P_0$ and $E_0$ as the probability distribution and the expectation under this benchmark model.
-We call $E_0[h(\mathbf{X})]$ the benchmark performance measure.
-The goal is to assess the effect on $E_0[h(\mathbf{X})]$ when there is an infinitesimal change in the model, i.e. the distribution $P_0$.

-As discussed in the introduction, to properly define derivatives in nonparametric settings, we use the notion of statistical distance defined on probability distributions as a measurement of model discrepancy.
-Throughout this paper we shall use KL divergence, defined between two distributions $P_1$ and $P_2$, as

-where $dP_1/dP_2$ is the likelihood ratio, equal to the Radon-Nikodym derivative of $P_1$ with respect to $P_2$ (assuming absolute continuity), and $E_2[\cdot]$ is the expectation under $P_2$.
-The choice of KL divergence has several analytical advantages over other statistical distances and streamlines our development, as will be seen in the next section.
-Although KL divergence is, strictly speaking, not a metric, it serves as a measurement of distance in that two distributions possess similar statistical properties when they have a small KL divergence \cite{tsybakov09}.
-Supposing there is a slightly perturbed version of the benchmark model $P_0$, say $P_f$, so that $D(P_f\|P_0)\approx0$, indeed one would expect that $E_f[h(\mathbf{X})]\approx E_0[h(\mathbf{X})]$, which provides a basis for a rate-of-change analysis.

-The main issue with plainly using the first principle of differentiation, when shrinking $D(P_f\|P_0)$ to 0, is the dimensionality: the space is now the set of probability distributions that are absolutely continuous with respect to $P_0$, which is typically infinite-dimensional.
-As a result, moving along different directions in this space can lead to different rates of change in the performance measure.
-To tackle this issue, as discussed in the introduction, we shall adopt a robust approach by considering the most extreme directions in taking the derivative, namely the ones that give the highest and the lowest rates of change in the performance measure.
-More concretely, before shrinking the KL divergence $D(P_f\|P_0)$ to 0, consider the optimization problems
+Our premise is that there is a \emph{baseline} model that is believed to approximately describe each i.i.d.~$X_t$.
+The probability distribution that governs the baseline model is denoted $P_0$.
+Correspondingly, the baseline performance measure is $E_0[h(\mathbf{X}_T)]$, where $E_0[\cdot]$ is the expectation under the product measure $P_0^T=P_0\times P_0\times\cdots\times P_0$.
+On the other hand, we denote $P_f$ as the distribution that governs the true model (which is unknown), and analogously, $E_f[\cdot]$ as the expectation under the product measure $P_f^T$.